-If you are pressed on time or not much of a trekker but still want to see the Himalayas, here are some of the shorter treks that you can do when in Nepal.
+If you are time bound or not much of a trekker but still want to see the Himalayas, here are some of the shorter treks that you can do when in Nepal.

 Ghorepani Poon Hill Trek

 Ghorepani Poon Hill trek is a popular short trek in Annapurna region.
-Annapurna Base Cap and Circuit trails go past Poon Hill as well for this is a vantage for an amazing sunset and sunrise.
+Annapurna Base Camp and Circuit trails go past Poon Hill for this is a vintage for an amazing sunset and sunrise.

 That is not all.
 You can enjoy a great view of mountains such as Annapurna, Dhaulagiri, Machhapuchhre, Himchuli and many others.

-If you do not have time to do longer trek in Annapurna region, you could just trek up to Poon Hill.
-You will not need a guide and it is inexpensive.
+If you do not have time to do a longer trek in the Annapurna region, you can trek up to Poon Hill.
+You will not need a guide and it is less expensive than other treks.

-You could extend this trek by a day by trekking to Tatopani.
-Tatopani literally means hot water.
-Here, you can enjoy a natural hot springs.
+You can extend a day in this trek by walking to Tatopani.
+Tatopani means hot water.
+Here, you can enjoy a natural hot spring.
 Then you can ride back to Pokhara.

 Trekking to Poon Hill takes only 4/5 days.
 It is an easy trek.